botmasterai/botmaster/Readme.md

 In step 2, where you setup your webhook, no need to code anything.
 Just specify the webhook, enter any secure string you want as a verify token and copy that value in the settings object.

-If you are not too sure how webhooks work and/or how to get it to run locally, go to the section about webhooks.
+If you are not too sure how webhooks work and/or how to get it to run locally, go to [webhooks](#webhooks) to read some more.

 ### Getting set up with Telegram